SyndaKitty/ARA2D/README.md

 | Solar Panel?| Robot can generate electricity by itself       |
 | TODO        | More ideas                                     |

-### Factory
+### Production Gameplay
-TODO: Explain factory gameplay
+The production mechanics will be similar to that of other "Factory"-style game.
+Raw resources can be attained, which through several production steps can be refined and crafted into different products.
+The resulting products can be combined to make more advanced products.
+The products made by the factory go into making the factory bigger and more efficient.
+The game will have the creation of some advanced resource-intensive product as the end-goal of the game.

 ### Automation
-I plan to let the player automate EVERYTHING.
-TODO: Expand
+I plan to let the player automate everything.
+Ideally it should be possible to start with a single robot and complete the game with a sufficiently advanced script.